Here are some frequently asked questions about accessibility on CTA:

 CTA’s entire bus fleet is accessible to people with disabilities.

 Braille signage and automated voice announcements—both interior and exterior—help make stop, route and other information accessible to people who are blind or have low vision.
-And the LED signage on CTA’s buses enables people who are deaf or have low hearing to have access to this same essential information.
+And the LED signage on CTA’s buses enables people who are deaf or hearing impaired have access to this same essential information.

 What are the accessibility features of CTA’s trains?

-All of our trains provide space for wheelchairs.
-The vast majority of CTA’s rail cars have a designated wheelchair securement area and ADA-compliant doors.
-All of our rail cars have Braille signage, priority seats, and both interior and exterior stop and route automated voice announcements.
+All of our trains have a designated wheelchair securement area, ADA-compliant doors, Braille signage, priority seats, and both interior and exterior stop and route automated voice announcements.

 Are there any restrictions on the kind of mobility device I can use on the buses and trains?

-All of CTA’s buses and most of CTA’s rail cars were built in accordance with ADA requirements.
+All of CTA’s buses and rail cars are accessible to wheelchairs and other mobility devices.
 The ramps on CTA buses and wheelchair spaces on both our buses and rail cars are designed to accommodate either a manual or a powered wheelchair.

 Under the U.S. Department of Transportation guidelines, a wheelchair is any “mobility aid belonging to any class of three- or more-wheeled devices, usable indoors, designed or modified for and used by individuals with mobility impairments, whether operated manually or powered."
 CTA vehicles will carry any wheelchair and its user as long as the bus ramp can accommodate the size and weight of the wheelchair and its user, and there is space on the bus or rail car.